obsidianmd/obsidian-clipper/README.md

 #### Available filters

+- `capitalize` capitalizes the first character of the value and converts the rest to lowercase, e.g. `"hELLO wORLD"|capitalize` returns `"Hello world"`.
 - `camel` converts text to `camelCase`.
 - `date` formats a date, [see format reference](https://day.js.org/docs/en/display/format).
 - `first` returns the first element of an array as a string.